richbibby/ansible/README.md

 # ansible
-Ansible Playbooks

-random ansible playbooks, mainly for Cisco IOS
+Random ansible playbooks, mainly for Cisco IOS

+#to run a playbook use --extra-vars to specfify the target host

+ansible-playbook verify_dmvpn.yml --extra-vars "target=r1"

+OR

+ansible-playbook verify_dmvpn.yml --extra-vars "target=routers"